Infrared Heating Pad vs. Regular: Which is Best for Back Pain?

 Are Infrared Heating Pads Worth It?

-• Long-lasting pain relief (see where to place a heating pad for sciatica, cramps, constipation, and more)
+👉 See where to place a heating pad for sciatica, cramps, constipation, and more)

 Our conclusion is that infrared heating pads are definitely worth it.
 While they are a bit pricier than regular heating pads, they are more effective (infrared rays penetrate deeper), safer (lower EMF), include natural stones that emit negative ions, are weighted, and often have more versatile features and uses.
-Accordingly, they are more expensive.

 Where Can You Get a Far Infrared Heating Pad?